Skip to main content

 1. A user submits a transaction to an EVM node.

-5. The sequencer publishes the blueprint to the EVM nodes, which update their states based on the transactions in the blueprint.
+5. The sequencer publishes the block to the EVM nodes, which update their states based on the transactions in the block.

-6. The sequencer publishes the blueprint to the Smart Rollup inbox on layer 1 via a Smart Rollup node running in operator or batcher mode.
+6. The sequencer publishes the block to the Smart Rollup inbox on layer 1 via a Smart Rollup node running in operator or batcher mode.

-7. The Smart Rollup nodes tracking the state of Etherlink fetch the blueprint from the Smart Rollup inbox, read its transactions, and update their states.
+7. The Smart Rollup nodes tracking the state of Etherlink fetch the block from the Smart Rollup inbox, read its transactions, and update their states.

-8. The EVM nodes check the state of the Smart Rollup nodes to verify that blueprints have successfully and faithfully been finalized on layer 1.
+8. The EVM nodes check the state of the Smart Rollup nodes to verify that blocks have successfully and faithfully been finalized on layer 1.

 9. The Smart Rollup nodes running in operator mode post hashes of Etherlink's state to layer 1 as commitments.